lingpy/workflow-paper/README.md

 ## Tutorial

+This tutorial accompanies the study "Computer-assisted language comparison.
+State of the art." by Wu et al. (2020).
+Please cite the original paper if you refer to the tutorial in your work or make use of the code:

+> Wu, M.-S.; Schweikhard, N. E.; Bodt, T. A.; Hill, N. W. & List, J.-M. (forthcoming): "Computer-Assisted Language Comparison.
+State of the Art. *Journal of Open Humanities Data*.

 In the [Tutorial.pdf] (https://github.com/lingpy/workflow-paper/blob/master/Tutorial.pdf), we detail two ways to work with our workflow, one way is to use `cldfbench` commandline directly, the instructions are also given in the [NOTEs.md in the chenhmongmien repository] (https://github.com/lexibank/chenhmongmien/blob/master/NOTES.md).
 The other method is to use the Python scripts we provide here.

 ## Python scripts